Study of time evolution of the bend-over energy in the energetic particle spectrum at a parallel shock: Introduction

 and the average momentum change is

-where $\kappa$ and $U$ represent the diffusion coefficient and background bulk velocity, respectively, the subscripts $1$ and $2$ indicate variables in upstream and downstream, respectively, and $\mu$ is the particle's pitch angle cosine.
+where $\kappa$ and $U$ represent the diffusion coefficient and background bulk velocity, respectively, the subscripts $1$ and $2$ indicate variables in the upstream and downstream, respectively, and $\mu$ is the particle's pitch angle cosine.
 Note that $2\mu$ in the first line of Equation (\ref{eqs:deltap}) is the statistical weighting factor.
-In this mechanism, if there is non-zero background magnetic field parallel to the shock normal, a particle obtains energy during their reflecting between the upstream and downstream of a shock because of diffusion parallel to the background magnetic field.
-Generally, DSA is not considered to have the injection problem.
-It is shown that with DSA the index of the energy spectrum $\gamma$ satisfies \citep[]{Decker1986}
+If there is non-zero background magnetic field parallel to the shock normal, a particle gains energy during its reflection between the upstream and downstream regions because of diffusion parallel to the background magnetic field.
+Generally, \textbf{first-order Fermi acceleration mechanism} is not considered to have the injection problem.
+It is shown that with DSA the slope of the energy spectrum, $\gamma$, satisfies \citep[]{Decker1986}

 where $r$ is the compression ratio across the shock.